salilab/imp_spatiotemporal_tutorial/doc/trajectory_assess.md

 The output of `forward_model_copy_number` is written in `forward_model_copy_number/`.
 The folder contains `CN_prot_{prot}.txt` files for each protein, which have the mean and standard deviation of protein copy number at each time point.

 Here, we plot the comparison between the experimental data used in model construction and the set of trajectory models.
-This analysis includes comparisons between experimental and modeled protein copy numbers for A (a), B (b), and C (c), as well as the cross-correlation coefficient between the experimental EM density and the forward density of the set of sufficiently good scoring modeled structures in the highest weighted trajectory (d).
+This analysis includes comparisons between experimental and modeled protein copy numbers for proteins A (a), B (b), and C (c), as well as the cross-correlation coefficient between the experimental EM density and the forward density of the set of sufficiently good scoring modeled structures in the highest weighted trajectory (d).
 Here, we see the model is in good agreement with the data used to construct it.

 \image html Spatiotemporal_Assessment_Used.png width=1200px

 # Validation against data not used in model construction

+Finally, we aim to compare the model to data not used in model construction.
+Specifically, we reserved SAXS data for model validation.
+We aimed to compare the forward scattering profile from the centroid model of each snapshot to the experimental profile.
+To make this comparison, we wrote functions that converted each centroid RMF to a PDB (`convert_rmfs`), copied the experimental SAXS profiles to the appropriate folder (`copy_SAXS_dat_files`), and ran [FoXS](https://integrativemodeling.org/tutorials/foxs/foxs.html) on each PDB to evaluate its agreement to the experimental profile (`process_foxs`).

 \code{.py}
 ## 4 - comparison of the model to data used in modeling (SAXS, native pdb of final complex)